 NPM is the default package manager for Node.js.
-In other words, NPM is typically not installed in isolation, but is installed as a component when installing Node.js.
+This means NPM is usually not installed in isolation, but is installed as a component when installing Node.js.

-Therefore, before we can use NPM, the first step is to ensure that Node.js is correctly installed on our system.
+Therefore, before you can use NPM, the first step is to ensure Node.js is correctly installed on your system.

-If you haven’t installed Node.js yet, it is available for different operating systems and can be downloaded from the official website (https://nodejs.org).
+If you don’t have Node.js installed yet, it is available for different operating systems and can be downloaded from the official website (https://nodejs.org).

 Verify Node.js Installation

-To verify if you have Node.js correctly installed, and which version it is, simply open a terminal or command line and type the following command,
+To verify if you have Node.js correctly installed, and which version, simply open a terminal or command line and type the following command,

 node -v